neo4land/numlex/README.md

 $ ./bdpnsync.py initdb    # will create a new db and a user for it
 ```
 Settings.cfg will be created in the same folder.
-Secondly, you need to edit settings and put your zniis account data in it, than:
+Secondly, you need to update settings with your zniis account data, than run:
 ```sh
 $ ./bdpnsync.py start   # Start daemon
 $ ./bdpnsync.py stop    # Stop daemon